azat-co/ga-backbone/README.md

   ...
 ```

-Template is just a sting with Undescore.js instructions which are wrapped in <% and %> symbols. <%= simply means print the value.
-The same can be written with backslash escapes:
+Template is just a sting with Undescore.js instructions.
+They are wrapped in `<%` and `%>` symbols. `<%=` simply means print the value.
+The same code can be written with backslash escapes:

 ```javascript
   ...